FOSSEE/st-scripts/getting_started_with_ipython/script.rst

 ..
 R6

-A prompt will apperar to confirm whether you really want to exit, type y to say yes and quit ipython and n to say no if you dont want to quit the ipython.
+A prompt will appear to confirm whether you really want to exit, type y to say yes and quit ipython and n to say no if you don't want to quit the ipython.
 Press y.

 ..
 L6

-Press y and hit enter.
+{{{Press y and hit enter.}}}

 ..
 R7